MDMA Withdrawal

 By this stage, most individuals experience a significant reduction in symptoms, though complete recovery can take longer for some.

-Although the breakdown above gives a clear picture of what a typical Molly withdrawal timeline looks like, there are factors which can affect the length of withdrawal and success in staying sober long-term.
+Although the breakdown above gives a clear picture of what a typical MDMA withdrawal timeline looks like, some factors can affect the length of withdrawal and success in staying sober long-term.

 • Post-Acute Withdrawal Syndrome (PAWS): Some individuals may experience prolonged withdrawal symptoms, known as PAWS.
 These can include ongoing emotional instability, anxiety, depression, and cognitive difficulties, lasting several months or even longer.